kgatilin/aihive/docs/arch/data_flow_architecture.md

 ## Overview

-This document describes the flow of data through the AI-driven development pipeline, detailing how information moves between components and is transformed at each step.
-Understanding these data flows is crucial for ensuring data consistency and implementing effective interfaces.
+This document describes the flow of data through the AI-driven development pipeline, focusing on the key data entities and their transformations.

+The system processes three core data types that flow between components:

+1. **Requirements Data** - Product requirements and specifications
+2. **Code Data** - Generated code and associated artifacts
+3. **Task Status Data** - Workflow state and progression information

 ## Core Data Entities